Brightspace/Extensibility-Samples/docs/authentication.md

     // Verify that the state passed into the request for an Auth code matches the state passed back to the callback. const state = req.query.state;
     if (state !== configs.state) {
-        console.log("The state value from the authorization request was incorrect.");
+        console.log('The state value from the authorization request was incorrect.');
-        res.status(500).send({ error: "STATE mistmatch - authorization request could not be completed." });
+        res.status(500).send({ error: 'STATE mistmatch - authorization request could not be completed.' });
         return;
     }

     // Set the values that will be sent to the Token Endpoint through the body of the request. const payload = querystring.stringify({
-        grant_type: "authorization_code",
+        grant_type: 'authorization_code',
         redirect_uri: configs.getRedirectUri(req),
         code: authorizationCode
     });